Unionville Center, Ohio

 Unionville Center is a village in Union County, Ohio, in the United States.
-The population was 233 at the 2010 census.
+The population was 241 as of the 2020 census.

 The village is home to the Charles W. Fairbanks Festival that is held each May.
-The village also supports a post office, with the ZIP Code of 43077.
+The village also has a post office with the ZIP Code of 43077.

 History

 Unionville Center was originally called Unionville, and under the latter name was laid out and platted in 1847.
-A post office called Unionville Center has been in operation since 1848.
+The Unionville Center post office has been in operation since 1848.
 The village was incorporated in 1879.